-In order to perform the responsibilities of trust administration, all trustees have not only the powers specifically set forth in the trust instrument, but also those provided in the Florida trust code which are automatically granted even though not stated in the trust itself.
+In order to perform the responsibilities of trust administration, all trustees have not only the powers specifically set forth in the trust instrument but also those provided in the probate code that are automatically granted even though not stated in the trust itself.

-If both the specific powers stated in the trust instrument as well as those found in the Florida Trust Code are not sufficient to enable the trustee to complete the instructions of the trust, the trustee can petition the court for additional powers.
+If both the specific powers stated in the trust instrument and those found in the probate code are not sufficient to enable the trustee to complete the instructions of the trust, the trustee can petition the court for additional powers.

-Any action taken by the trustee which goes contrary to the express language of the trust may expose the trustee to personal liability.
+Any action taken by the trustee that goes contrary to the express language of the trust may expose the trustee to personal liability.

 If the language of the trust instrument is ambiguous or unclear, the trustee can refer to verbal or written instructions known to the trustee that are outside of the trust for clarification.
 However, those extrinsic sources cannot be used to override or take any action that is contradictory to the language of the trust instrument.

-All trustees have the duties and responsibilities of the trustee position regardless of whether or not they are compensated for their services.
+All trustees have the duties and responsibilities of the trustee position regardless of whether they are compensated for their services.

-In fulfilling his duties, the trustee must do so “with reasonable care, skill, and caution under the circumstances then prevailing that a prudent person acting in a like capacity would use in the conduct of an enterprise of like character and with like aims to accomplish the purpose of the trust as determined from the trust instrument”.
+In fulfilling the duties, the trustee must do so “with reasonable care, skill and caution under the circumstances then prevailing that a prudent person acting in a like capacity would use in the conduct of an enterprise of like character and with like aims to accomplish the purpose of the trust as determined from the trust instrument.”
 This applies to investments, administration and distribution.

-If the trustee is considered to be an “expert trustee” with special knowledge, skills and experience dealing with trusts, his duty of care and diligence will be greater.
+If the trustee is considered to be an “expert trustee” with special knowledge, skills and experience dealing with trusts, his or her duty of care and diligence will be greater.